 The diversification of mobility solutions.

 Autonomous driving is changing mobility and it's design process.
-"Mobility as a service" describes solutions where the user is accessing the product value through a digital service rather just about owning the product itself.
+"Mobility as a service" describes solutions where the user is accessing the product value through a digital service rather just through owning the product itself.
 Despite that, it will be expanding the landscape of mobility solutions and diversify the opportunities for users through services that address specific user needs and scenarios.
-Being focused and having a clear, specific and distinctive value-proposition for the targeted use-case(s) will become increasingly important.
+Being focused and having a clear and specific value-proposition for the targeted use-case(s) will become increasingly important.
 Furthermore, the passive experience (where the user doesn't have to drive) will become more important which opens up a room for new innovations.

 With autonomous-driving, the vehicle interior becomes a platform for experiences.
 This will enable users to choose the right setup for the specific use cases: like a workspace-interior to be productive on the way to work or a sports room to participate in a yoga class on the way home.

 Human-centered design in mobility.

 People already experience autonomous transportation today.
 To learn about behaviour patterns and needs we can research on how people interact in these spaces that are already present today: buses, trains, plains, ships, etc. Services that are built based on these products are for example city tours like the London Bus Tours.
 An experience that is based on peoples curiosity to explore and discover the context they are moving trough.
 A statistic by IPSOS (2018) shows that “looking outside the window” will stay the top use-case even when cars drive themselves.
 BMW Xplore aims to take these insights and explore how autonomous "mobility as a service" can advance the experience of learning about the context in the future.
 Connecting people closer to the world around them.